2/15/23

 The movies in this category involve characters who lie, pretend to be someone else, have a secret or are misleading in their actions.
 Also included are films where the characters have complicated relationships because of jobs, kids, family, time travel, money, love triangles, problematic exes, and miscommunication.

-****Amélie (2001) French-language romantic comedy film.
+****Amélie (2001 rent) French-language romantic comedy film.
 It tells the story of a shy waitress, played by Audrey Tautou, who decides to change the lives of those around her for the better while dealing with her own isolation.
 The film features an ensemble cast of supporting roles, including Mathieu Kassovitz, Rufus, Lorella Cravotta, Serge Merlin, Jamel Debbouze, Claire Maurier, Clotilde Mollet, Isabelle Nanty, Dominique Pinon, Artus de Penguern, Yolande Moreau, Urbain Cancelier, and Maurice Bénichou. (and a traveling gnome)

 ****Palm Springs (2020 on Hulu) Love and time travel.